-Imagine yourself stepping off the plane in Japan on your long-awaited dream trip.
+You've been planning you trip to Japan for a while, and you've finally made it long-awaited dream holiday.
 You're excited, but a little nervous.
 You've heard about issues caused by overtourism in Japan and you can't speak any Japanese.
 Don't worry!
 You don't need to know a lot of Japanese language to travel Japan.
 With a handful of useful basic Japanese phrases, you'll get around Japan with ease.

 In this guide, we'll help you with the top 20 Japanese phrases for travelers.
 You'll learn: